Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 55.5 points only two times this year.
+- Texas A&M and its opponents have scored at least 55.5 points just two times this season.

 - Ole Miss has combined with its opponents to score more than 55.5 points in five of eight games this season.